SANdood/smartalarm/README.md

 ### Revision History

+**Version 1.2.0.
+Released 2014-09-18**
+* Implemented REST endpoints to arm, disarm and trigger panic alarm with HTTP GET requests.
+* Added configuration setting to select home 'Mode' for disarming alarm.
+* Exit and entry delays can now be configured for 15, 30, 45 or 60 seconds.
+* Fixed an issue with broken SmartThings runIn() API.

 **Version 1.1.3.
 Released 2014-09-14**
 * You can now use remote control, such as Aeon Labs Minimote, to arm and